dansiegel/Mobile.BuildTools/docs/scss-to-css/in-code.md

 </ContentPage>
 ```

-do not abuse of that second syntax.
+do not abuse that second syntax.

 ### in C#